How We Verify Data

 United States

-The panel audit tool calculates residential electrical load using the NEC 220.82 Optional Method (US) or CEC Rule 8-200 (Canada), based entirely on values you enter.
-It is a screening estimate — not a permit document, not a load study, and not a substitute for on-site assessment by a licensed electrician.
+The panel capacity audit tool calculates estimated demand using NEC 220.82 (US) or CEC Rule 8-200 (Canada) based on user-entered load data.
+It is a screening estimate — not a permit document and not a substitute for on-site verification by a licensed electrician.

 Author Credentials